ethereum/moon-lang/readme.md

 ### Performing side-effects (IO)

-Moon itself is pure, but it can perform side-effective computations by injecting the effects from a usual language.
+Moon itself is pure, but it can perform side-effective computations by injecting the effects from the host language.
 To avoid the "callback-hell", you can use Moon's monadic notation:

 ```javascript
 io     = zb2rhdn7aJnH47c6oykLN2p5Jt93duP5s2CZt1sr2evw5FW9H